midilab/uClock/README.md

 # uClock

 The **uClock BPM Generator library** is designed to implement precise and reliable BPM clock tick calls using the microcontroller's timer hardware interruption.
-It is designed to be multi-architecture, portable, and easy to use within the Opensource community universe.
+It is designed to be multi-architecture, portable, and easy to use within the open source community universe.

 We have chosen PlatformIO and Arduino as our official deployment platforms.
 The library has been supported and tested on general **AVR boards (ATmega168/328, ATmega16u4/32u4, and ATmega2560)** as well as **ARM boards (Teensy, STM32XX, and Seedstudio XIAO M0)**.

-The absence of real-time features necessary for creating professional-level embedded devices for music and video on Opensource community-based platforms like Arduino led to the development of uClock.
+The absence of real-time features necessary for creating professional-level embedded devices for music and video on open source community-based platforms like Arduino led to the development of uClock.
 By leveraging the use of timer hardware interruptions, the library can schedule and manage real-time-like processing with safe shared resource access through its API.

 With uClock, you gain the ability to create professional-grade sequencers, sync boxes, or generate a precise BPM clock for external devices in the realms of music, audio/video productions, performances, or tech art installations.
 The library offers an external synchronization schema that enables you to generate an internal clock based on an external clock source, allowing you to master your entire MIDI setup or any other protocols according to your specific preferences and requirements.

 ## Interface
 The uClock library API operates through attached callback functions mechanism:

-1. **setOnPPQN(onPPQNCallback) > onPPQNCallback(uint32_t tick)** calls on each new pulse based on selected PPQN resolution(if no PPQN set, the default is 96PPQN)
+1. **setOnPPQN(onPPQNCallback) > onPPQNCallback(uint32_t tick)** calls on each new pulse based on selected PPQN resolution (if no PPQN set, the default is 96PPQN)
-2. **setOnStep(onStepCallback) > onStepCallback(uint32_t step)** good way to code old style step sequencer based on 16th note schema(not dependent on PPQN resolution)
+2. **setOnStep(onStepCallback) > onStepCallback(uint32_t step)** good way to code old style step sequencer based on 16th note schema (not dependent on PPQN resolution)
-3. **setOnSync24(onSync24Callback) > onSync24Callback(uint32_t tick)** good way to code a clock machine, or keep your gears synced with your device
+3. **setOnSync24(onSync24Callback) > onSync24Callback(uint32_t tick)** good way to code a clock machine, or keep your devices synced with your device
 4. **setOnSync48(onSync48Callback) > onSync48Callback(uint32_t tick)** there are some 48ppqn based sync devices out there
 5. **setOnClockStart(onClockStartCallback) > onClockStartCallback()** on uClock Start event
 6. **setOnClockStop(onClockStopCallback) > onClockStopCallback()** on uClock Stop event